wdas03/climate-modelling/journal.md

 # May 5, 2025
 Wanted to use some unsupervised techniques like PCA to see which features are contributing to the variance the most.

+# May 6 + 7
+Using the data from the `fired_conus_ak_2000_to_2024_events.csv` file, we can use the ignition coordinates and event dates to make calls to the Open Meteo API to get information on associated weather events such as precipitation, sun exposure, and humidity.